RohitKapoorCode/Contact_System/README.md

 # 📱 Contact System

-A simple and user-friendly Contact Management System built using **PHP, MySQL and Bootstrap**.
+A Simple and user-friendly Contact Management System built using **PHP, MySQL and Bootstrap**.

 This project allows users to manage contact information through a clean and responsive web interface.